-Equality: Given that the object of the pension fund is usually to provide income in retirement, it will often be fair (where the pension asset is accrued during the marriage) to implement a pension share that provides equal incomes from that pension asset.
+Equality - Given that the object of the pension fund is usually to provide income in retirement, it will often be fair (where the pension asset is accrued during the marriage, including cohabitation seamless to marriage) to implement a pension share that provides equal incomes from that pension asset.
 This is particularly the case where the parties are closer to retirement.
-Where they are further from retirement, it is arguable that the number of assumptions made in an 'equal income' calculation will render a calculation less reliable
+Where they are further from retirement, it is arguable that the number of assumptions made in an 'equal income' calculation will render a calculation less reliable.